-Under German law, giving notice to the debtor is not required for an effective sale and assignment of a receivable, unless required by the receivables contract (see question 4.5 below).
-The purchaser is generally entitled to enforce the receivable directly against the debtor (providing required evidence of the assignment), whether or not the debtor was previously notified of the sale and assignment.
-However, the debtor may generally invoke against the purchaser all defences that it had against the seller at the time of the assignment.
+In principle, under German law, giving notice to the obligor is not required for an effective sale and assignment of a receivable, unless required by the receivables contract.
+The purchaser is generally entitled to enforce the receivable directly against the obligor (providing required evidence of the assignment), whether or not the obligor was previously notified of the assignment.
+However, the obligor may generally invoke against the purchaser all defences that it had against the seller at the time of the sale (see below).
+If the obligor is a consumer, the seller must notify it of the assignment and the details of the purchaser.

-Unless the debtor has been notified or has otherwise obtained knowledge of the assignment, it may validly discharge its obligation by making a payment to the seller, and the purchaser is bound by any amendment to the receivables contract agreed by the seller and the debtor.
-The same applies if the seller and the debtor enter into any other transaction relating to the receivable, such as a waiver of the receivable by the seller or a deferral of payments.
+Unless the obligor has been notified or has otherwise obtained knowledge of the assignment, it may validly discharge its obligation by making a payment to the seller, and the purchaser is bound by any amendment to the receivables contract agreed by the seller and the obligor.
+The same applies if the seller and the obligor enter into any other transaction relating to the receivable, such as a waiver of the receivable by the seller or a deferral of payments.

-In addition, the debtor continues to be able to discharge its obligation under the assigned receivable by offsetting it against a payable of the seller unless (i) the debtor knew of the assignment when it acquired the payable; or (ii) the payable becomes due only after the debtor has obtained knowledge of the assignment and after the assigned receivable has become due.
-In other words, even if the debtor has obtained knowledge of the assignment, it may continue to offset the assigned receivable against a payable of the seller if (i) it acquired the payable before it obtained such knowledge; or (ii) the payable has become due before the receivable becomes due.
+In addition, the obligor continues to be able to discharge its obligation under the assigned receivable by offsetting it against a payable of the seller unless (i) the obligor knew of the assignment when it acquired the payable, or (ii) the payable becomes due only after the obligor has obtained knowledge of the assignment and after the assigned receivable has become due.
+In other words, even if the obligor has obtained knowledge of the assignment, it may continue to offset the assigned receivable against a payable of the seller if (i) it acquired the payable before it obtained such knowledge, or (ii) the payable has become due before the receivable becomes due